Facundo Pellistri: Peñarol

 In 2019, the player alternated between the main squad and the reserves, where he played 13 matches.
 Finally, on August 11, 2019, he made his first division debut.
-He came on in the 89th minute against Defensor Sporting at the Estadio Luis Franzini, during the 4th round of the Torneo Intermedio 2019.
+He came on in the 89th minute against Defensor Sporting at the Estadio Luis Franzini, during the fourth round of the Torneo Intermedio 2019.
 Although he had relatively few minutes on the field, in his first play, he managed to excite the fans.
 The match ended in a 2-2 draw.

-From then on, Facundo began to be more frequently considered for the main squad.
+From then on, Pellistri began to be more frequently considered for the main squad.
 On November 6, 2019, he scored his first official goal in the first division, in a 3-1 victory against Cerro during the 10th round of the Torneo Clausura 2019, held at the Estadio Luis Tróccoli.
-Since his debut, he started gaining more playing time and quickly ignited great excitement among Peñarol fans, to the point that just a few months after his debut, he was selected through various social media platforms of the AUF as the public's player of the year 2019.
+Since his debut, he started gaining more playing time and quickly ignited great excitement among Peñarol fans - to the point that, just a few months after his debut, he was selected through various social media platforms of the AUF as the public's player of the year 2019.
 He was also distinguished as a member of the ideal team of the 2019 Uruguayan Championship, having participated in only 50% of the year's matches.

 But he didn't just excite and attract the interest of fans.
 Shortly after becoming a major revelation in the local scene, rumors began to surface from major global institutions.
-Boca Juniors, Atlético de Madrid, Arsenal, Barcelona, Real Madrid, and Manchester City were some of the clubs that reportedly showed interest in the player.
+Boca Juniors, Atlético de Madrid, Arsenal, Barcelona, Real Madrid and Manchester City were some of the clubs that reportedly showed interest in the player.
 In December 2019, Juan Román Riquelme, vice president of Boca Juniors and former player of the club, publicly praised the player and stated that "there are not many players like him anymore".